YofarDev/yofardev_ai/README.md

 ## Tools used

-- Google's Gemini 1.5-flash as backend LLM (it's actually better than I thought, and it's free)
-- Text-to-speech is made localy with android's TTS engine through the flutter_tts plugin
 - Stable Diffusion 1.5 for the avatar, customizations and backgrounds (AnyLora Anime Mix), with a custom LORA for the character